Clinical Psychology: adolescence, suicide, acute stress, translational research

 Anna is a fifth-year student and doctoral candidate in the Clinical Psychology doctoral program.
 She received her BA in Psychology with a minor in Multicultural Studies from Nazareth College in Rochester, NY in 2013.
 Anna worked as the Project Coordinator on an NIMH-funded randomized control trial of Interpersonal Psychotherapy for depressive symptoms in adolescent girls with and without histories of maltreatment at the Mt.
 Hope Family Center, University of Rochester.
 Presently, she studies under the mentorship of Dr. Christianne Esposito-Smythers and serves as a graduate research assistant for the Fairfax Consortium for Evidence-Based Practice.
-Anna's dissertation research is supported by the American Psychological Foundation/Council of Graduate Departments of Psychology Graduate Student Research Scholarship and the Mamie Phipps Clark Diversity Research Grant through Psi Chi.
+Anna's dissertation research is supported by the American Psychological Foundation/Council of Graduate Departments of Psychology Graduate Student Research Scholarship, the Mamie Phipps Clark Diversity Research Grant through Psi Chi, and the American Psychological Association Dissertation Research Award.

 Her research interests include: